 Exams:

-The National Counselor Examination (NCE), administered by the National Board for Certified Counselors (NBCC).
-Request the passing score be uploaded to the Oklahoma NCE portal.
+The National Counselor Examination (NCE) administered by the National Board for Certified Counselors (NBCC) is the required assessment to be eligible to apply for the Licensed Professional Counselor.

 Apply for Licensure: